 - (a) See "Summary Compensation Table" regarding compensation paid during the fiscal year to each of Messrs.
-Kennedy and Ennis in his role as an executive officer.
+Ennis and Kennedy in his role as an executive officer.
 Messrs.
-Kennedy, Ennis, Perelman and Schwartz did not receive any compensation for their service as Directors for 2011.
-Mr. Dinh, a new director nominee, did not serve as a Director at any time during 2011. - (b) During 2011, the Company's Board compensation structure was comprised of the following components: (i) an annual Board retainer of \$85,000; (ii) Board and Committee meeting fees of \$1,500 per meeting; (iii) an additional annual retainer of \$10,000 for each Committee chairman; and (iv) an additional annual Audit Committee membership retainer of \$10,000.
-Based upon the recommendation of the Company's Compensation Committee and management and the support of the Compensation Committee's outside compensation consultant, the Company's Board of Directors approved increasing the annual cash retainer for each non-employee Director to \$115,000, effective from and after January 1, 2012, so as to position total non-employee Director compensation at or about the median of benchmark compensation survey data. - (c) The amounts shown under the "All Other Compensation" column reflect fees received by Messrs.
-Bernikow and Bohan during 2011 as members of the Board of Directors of Products Corporation (the Company's wholly-owned operating subsidiary).
+Ennis, Kennedy, Perelman and Schwartz did not receive any compensation for their service as Directors for 2012.
+Ms. Kurzman was elected to the Company's Board of Directors in February 2013 and thus received no compensation from the Company for Board service during 2012.

+Ms. Cantor, a new director nominee, also did not serve as a Director of the Company at any time during 2012. - (b) During 2012, the Company's Board compensation structure was comprised of the following components: (i) an annual Board retainer of \$115,000; (ii) Board and Committee meeting fees of \$1,500 per meeting; (iii) an additional annual retainer of \$10,000 for each Committee chairman; and (iv) an additional annual Audit Committee membership retainer of \$10,000. - (c) The amounts shown under the "All Other Compensation" column reflect fees received by Messrs.
+Bernikow and Bohan during 2012 as members of the Board of Directors of Products Corporation (the Company's wholly-owned operating subsidiary).
 Products Corporation's non-employee directors (i.e., those Directors who were not receiving compensation as officers or employees of the Company or any of its affiliates) are paid an annual retainer fee of \$25,000 per annum and are entitled to a meeting fee of \$1,500 for each meeting of Products Corporation's Board of Directors that they attend.
 Messrs.
-Ennis, Kennedy, Perelman and Schwartz also served as members of Products Corporation's Board of Directors during 2011, but received no fees for such service.
+Ennis, Kennedy, Perelman and Schwartz also served as members of Products Corporation's Board of Directors during 2012, but received no fees for such service. - (d) Mr. Dinh was elected to the Company's Board of Directors at the Company's 2012 Annual Stockholders' Meeting, in June 2012.